-Prepared by Alfred Cumming, Specialist in Intelligence and National Security, CRS Foreign Affairs, Defense, and Trade Division, 7-7739
+Prepared by (name redacted), Specialist in Intelligence and National Security, CRS Foreign Affairs, Defense, and Trade Division, 7-....

-Both H.R.10 and S. 2845 would replace the current position of Director of Central Intelligence with a National Intelligence Director (NID) who would oversee
+Both H.R.
+10 and S. 2845 would replace the current position of Director of Central Intelligence with a National Intelligence Director (NID) who would oversee national intelligence centers on specific subjects of interest-including a National Counterterrorism Center (NCTC)-across the United States government; manage the national intelligence program; oversee the agencies that contribute to it; and have some degree of hiring, firing, and budgetary authority over the Intelligence Community's 15 agencies.

 The principal difference between the two bills is the amount of budget authority each accords the NID, with the Senate's version seemingly providing more authority according to some observers.
 Under S. 2845, the NID would determine the annual budget for intelligence and intelligence-related activities by providing budget guidance to heads of IC agencies containing one or more NIP-funded programs, projects or activities.
-It also provides that the NID develop and present to the President the annual NIP budget after consulting with IC heads, overseeing NIPfunded programs, and provide budget guidance to those IC elements not containing NIP-funded programs.
+It also provides that the NID develop and present to the President the annual NIP budget after consulting with IC heads, overseeing NIP-funded programs, and provide budget guidance to those IC elements not containing NIP-funded programs.